 Are Birmingham Rehab Facilities Right for You?

-You might be wondering if a drug or alcohol rehab is right for you.
-The answer depends on your personal situation and the severity of your addiction.
-First, ask yourself if your addiction is:
+You might wonder if a drug or alcohol rehab is right for you.
+The answer depends on your situation and the severity of your addiction.
+First, ask yourself if your habit is:

 You should also consider how others feel about your habits.
 Does your partner worry and encourage you to get help?
 Have you lost friends and family members because of your actions?